 Learn more in Securing access to Azure Cosmos DB resources.

 |Active directory integration (RBAC)||You can also provide access to the database account using Access control (IAM) in the Azure portal, as shown in the screenshot that follows this table.
 IAM provides role-based access control and integrates with Active Directory.
 You can use built in roles or custom roles for individuals and groups as shown in the following image.|

 |Global replication||Azure Cosmos DB offers turnkey global distribution, which enables you to replicate your data to any one of Azure's world-wide datacenters with the click of a button.
 Global replication lets you scale globally and provide low-latency access to your data around the world.

-In the context of security, global replication insures data protection against regional failures.
+In the context of security, global replication ensures data protection against regional failures.